donejs/donejs/docs/place-my-order.md

 View the demo page at [http://localhost:8080/src/restaurant/list/list.html](http://localhost:8080/src/restaurant/list/list.html) .

-## Automated tests and continuous integration
+## Automated tests

-In this chapter we will automate running the tests so that they can be used in a [continuous integration]() environment.
-We will use [TravisCI](https://travis-ci.org/) as the CI server.
+In this chapter we will automate running the tests so that they can be run from from the command line.

 ### Using the global test page